jxhou/ContentExplorer/design docs/AngularAnimation.md

 ```
 ## reusable animation:
-1. Define entire animation (a trigger) in a file under a share folder, then export the const: (ref 16)
+1. Define entire animation (a trigger) in a file under a shared folder, then export the const: (ref 16)

 ```
 export const grow = trigger {'grow', [